0xyydeca/OmniPriv/CONTRIBUTING.md

 **If you find a security vulnerability:**
 1. **Do NOT open a public issue**
-2. Email us at security@privid.app
+2. Email us at security@omnipriv.app
 3. Include:
    - Description of the vulnerability
    - Steps to reproduce